Zygle/SegMesh/README.md

 The fine seeding stage is inspired by Sec.
 4.2, but it is still an approximation of the paper's feature-sensitive particle distribution.

 ![](assets/example1.png)

+### Step-by-step preview

+Automatic segmentation can be previewed step by step.
+The app generates the automatic seed plan, then lets you reveal one generated seed at a time before finishing the full solve.

 ### Fine-mode merging